OLUBODETOLULOPEPATIENCE/OLUBODETOLULOPEPATIENCE/README.md

 ### Microbial Community Dynamics and Metabolomic Changes During the Production of African Almond Seed Condiment

-Current work focuses on:

-- Metagenomic profiling of microbial communities
-- Microbial succession during fermentation
-- Metabolomic characterization of fermentation products
-- Fermentation of underutilized African plant resources
-- Food safety assessment
-- Functional food development
-- Lactic Acid Bacteria
-- Indigenous fermented foods
-- Microbial biotechnology

----

----

-# 🌍 Research Focus

-### My research seeks to understand the microbial ecology, functional metabolites, and safety of indigenous fermented foods from Africa.
-I am particularly interested in:
+My research seeks to understand the microbial ecology, functional metabolites, and safety of indigenous fermented foods from Africa.
+This specific project focuses on:

-- Metagenomic profiling of fermented foods from underexplored Nigerian plant resources.
-- Microbial community dynamics during spontaneous fermentation.
+- Metagenomic profiling and microbial succession during spontaneous fermentation.
-- Metabolomic changes associated with traditional fermentation processes.
+- Metabolomic characterization of traditional fermentation products.
-- Safety assessment of fermented foods produced from underutilized African plants.
+- Safety assessment of fermented foods produced from underexplored Nigerian plant resources.
-- Identification of beneficial microorganisms for functional food development.
+- Identification of beneficial microorganisms (e.g., LAB) for functional food development.
 - Sustainable utilization of indigenous food resources to improve food security, nutrition, and public health.

 ---

 # 👩‍🏫 Teaching

-Courses taught include
+Courses taught at the undergraduate level include:

 - Introductory Microbiology
 - Food Microbiology